jinnaWan/jinnaWan/README.md

 # 👋 Hi, I'm Jinna

-Believe in the magic of data to fuel innovation!
-It's not just about AI, but how data helps organizations reach new heights.
-Excited to dive into the world of possibilities that data brings to help businesses thrive and grow.
+I'm currently studying computer engineering at [KMUTT](https://www.kmutt.ac.th/), eager to learn more about data, especially data pipelining and visualization.
+I believe in the potential of data to drive growth and success for organizations.
+I'm excited to explore the world of possibilities that data offers to help businesses thrive and grow.

 ## 📬 Contact Me
 - Email: jinna.wnsp@gmail.com